RyanChristian4427/sappo/react-client/README.md

 The front end for this project is written in React, a library used to for building user interfaces.
 Global state is managed using MobX, every component and helper file is written using TypeScript, and this project utilizes the Bulma SCSS framework.

-This React Client will be updated in conjunction with the Express API server.
+This React client will be updated in conjunction with the Express API server.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 ```
 NodeJs